mika-archived/Unity-VariationPackager/README.md

 ## JSON Schema

-Create the following JSON file in your `Assets` directory.
+Create the following JSON file in your `Assets` directory that named as `package.json`.
 If this file exists, you can add it to the `moe.mochizuki.unity.packaging` entry.

 ```javascript